-Tips for Intel based Mac Users
+Tips for Mac Users

 The Macs in this lab are home to many different applications, almost all of which may be reached through the Apple Dock on the bottom of your screen.
-If the application you are searching for is not found on the dock, you may find it in the Applications folder on the Macintosh Hard Drive which is accessed via the Apple Finder Window.
+If the application you are searching for is not found on the dock, you may find it using Spotlight, or in the Applications folder on the Macintosh Hard Drive which is accessed via the Finder Window.
 If this is an application you will be using frequently, you may want to drag the icon onto your dock.

-A. Using the Apple Dock to find applications
+A. Using the Dock to Find Applications

 - Mouse over the desired application and single click.
 The application should open.